» The Core Four

 EdPuzzle is a free assessment-centered tool that allows teachers and students to create interactive online videos by embedding either open-ended or multiple-choice questions, voice over comments, or notes on a video.
 Edpuzzle videos can be made with videos from a number of websites, including YouTube, TED, Vimeo, and National Geographic.

 Whiteboard.fi is a digital whiteboard for teachers and classes.
 Students only need a class code to join (no account set up required)!
 This is essentially the same thing as using whiteboards in the classroom - but now you can do it virtually!

-Quizizz is a tech tool used for student-paced participation in quizzes.
-It is a game-based review tool that can be played “live” or in “homework” mode.
-Students can use their smartphone, tablet or computer to respond to multiple-choice questions and receive immediate feedback.
+Quizizz is a tech tool used for student-paced participation in quizzes and interactive lessons.
+Both quizzes and lessons can be completed in “live” or in “homework” mode.
+Students can use their smartphone, tablet or computer to participate and receive immediate feedback.

 Educreations is a digital white-boarding tool (available on a web platform and as a mobile app) that allows teachers to record their lessons and share recordings with students in a variety of ways.

 This demo will show Educreations on an iPad and using Chrome on a laptop.

 “Khan Academy offers practice exercises, instructional videos, and a personalized learning dashboard that empower learners to study at their own pace in and outside of the classroom.” -khanacademy.org

 Khan Academy offers courses for learners in kindergarten all the way through graduate school.
 Subjects covered on Khan Academy include math, grammar, history, music, computer science, ELA, physics, chemistry, biology, economics, and more!